 Date:

-To the Dean of the College of Education and Human Services:
+To the Dean of the College o f Education and Human Services:

 Student ID Number

-Doctoral Student's Name
+Doctoral Student's Nar

 Email Address

 Mailing Address: Street

 City StateZip

-The above named student, who is o motriculant for the Ed D. or D h D. degree with o
+The charge general students when is a machine land for the Ed D, or Dh D domoo mith o

+who is a matriculant for the Ed.D. or Ph -

-major concentration in the area of Counseling Psychology
+area of Counseling Psychology

-and a minor in the area of
+and a minor in the area of Psychological Foundations

-has submitted the dissertation pro ospectus:
+has submitted the dissertati on prospectus:

 Working Title

-working ritte

-The Committee has approved the ${\mathfrak p}$ prospectus.
+The Committee has approve d the prospectus.

 (Committee Member) (Date)

-(C :: M 1 (D, ( )

 (Committee Member) (Date)

 (Committee Member) (Date)

-(Committee Weinber) (Date)
+(Outside Committee

-(Outside Committee Member) (Date)
+Member) (Date)

-, ,

-(2

 (Committee Chairperson) (Date)

 Doctoral Student

-Doctor at Student